Hiram Walker: Philanthropy

 Walker was a charitable man and donated his money throughout Detroit and the Windsor/Walkerville area.
 Walker spent 25 years in the church of St. Paul’s in Detroit as a vestryman.
 As a member of the church, he is often remembered for having donated large amounts of money to the parish community and refused to be recognized in any way.
 He never took any public position within the church, but continued to be the prominent fundraiser in the church for any task the community was trying to accomplish.
 Walker enjoyed his work within the church, and saw the community as a place that could do a lot of good work.
 During his time there, he met and befriended all kinds of influential people including other businessmen, doctors, and even judges.
 In 1874, he donated approximately $5000 worth of bread to families in Walkerville, Windsor, and Detroit.
 In 1887, Walker made a financial gift to found Children's Hospital of Michigan, part of the Detroit Medical Center.
 He donated nearly $125,000 to the Children's Free Hospital Association, and undertook the responsibility of constructing a suitable building for the Children's Hospital of Michigan.
 In Walker's will of 1896, he donated seven eighths of all his Detroit property "of which he might be possessed at the time of his death" to Children's Hospital of Michigan, and the remaining one eighth to Harper Hospital.

 Walker built a railway costing him $20,000 because of weak transportation in the South, which had to be approved by the Detroit River Railway Company that eventually led to the laying of the railways steel in 1888.
 The railway extended from Walkerville, to South Harrow, to the outskirts of Kingsville.
 The railway had a distance of 27 miles and on April 6, 1888, the Government of Canada granted a subsidy of $118,400, beginning the construction of the railway.
 The expansion of this railway led to Hiram Walker and Sons business and other businesses being able to branch out as far as Ruthven, further expanding the success of Walker’s distilling company.

-He also contributed money towards the founding of the Detroit Art Museum.
+He also contributed towards the founding of the Detroit Art Museum.